Everyone is familiar with Espresso, but do you know what a Ristretto or a Lungo is?

 The extraction time, that is the amount of time the water is being pumped through the coffee, drastically changes the flavour of the Espresso shot and is usually between 25 – 35 seconds.

-An Espresso commonly has a brew ratio of around 1:2, for example if 7 grams of dry coffee was used, this would mean producing an Espresso that weighed 14 grams (without the cup of course).
+An Espresso commonly has a brew ratio of around 2:1, so if 18 grams of dry coffee was used, this would mean producing an Espresso that weighed 36 grams (without the cup of course).

-So then the extraction time is the time it takes to achieve the brew ratio and this depends on the grind size of the beans, the finer the grind the slower the water will move through, remembering that we want an extraction time between 25 and 35 seconds.
+So then the extraction time is the time it takes to achieve the brew ratio and this depends on the grind size of the beans, the finer the grind the slower the water will move through, remembering that we want an extraction time of approximately 30 seconds.

 This is a balancing act and different variations will produce different tasting Espressos.
 This is where I leave it with you to test different beans, brew ratios and extraction times and see how it all affects the flavour of the final shot.
 Everyone is different so find out which combination you like best.